Tequila Sunrise (film): Filming

 Tequila Sunrise was filmed on location at Manhattan Beach, California.

 Before filming commenced, actors attached to the lead male roles included Harrison Ford, Alec Baldwin, Nick Nolte, and Jeff Bridges.

 The expensive menswear and slicked-back hair sported by Kurt Russell's character, Detective Lieutenant Nick Frescia, was modelled upon Pat Riley.
 Russell remarked that "Riley's look was right for this film because he was arrogantly confident but not offensive.
 It's very tough to do that."

 The famous love scene between Mel Gibson and Michelle Pfeiffer takes place in a hot tub, that was reportedly not properly constructed or chlorinated, resulting in skin rashes and splinters for the actors and their body doubles, and causing production to halt for a few days.

-Director Robert Towne wanted the Gibson character to go up in smoke at the end of the film, but one of the conditions Warner Bros. set was that he must live.
+Director Robert Towne wanted the Gibson character to go up in smoke at the end of the film, but one of the conditions Warner Bros.
+Pictures set was that he must live.
 He "was supposed to be a moth in the flame", said Towne in 1998.
 "The real high for him was never doing the drugs, but the danger of dealing the drugs."